Two Simple Ways To Break Bad Habits

 How to use the Paradox strategy to break a bad habit

 Schedule more of the bad habit.
 Want to stop swearing?
 Force yourself to swear more!
 Schedule an hour to talk out loud to yourself, making sure you use loads of the language that you want to eliminate.
-Speak every thought that runs thru your mind, lace it with profanity and for extra credit, use the voice memo app on your phone.
+Speak every thought that runs through your mind, lace it with profanity, and for extra credit, use the voice memo app on your phone.

 Later, take some time and listen to yourself speaking.
 Then ask yourself, is the person I want to sound like?
 Is this the person I want my kids/family/colleagues to hear?
 Evaluate and make your desired changes.